dino-/custom-udev-pa/README.md

 The files in this project may be very Ubuntu-, or Debian-specific.
 I do know I don't see the same `default.pa` file on Arch Linux.

+My solution for this involves customizations in both udev rules and pulseaudio configuration.
 This project contains notes, files and scripts that are the result of this work.

 ## Installation

-There are two parts to this: 1) Creating udev rules to perform actions in response to bluetooth add/remove events for the headphone.
+There are two parts to this: 1) Creating udev rules to perform actions in response to bluetooth add/remove events for the headphones.
 2) Configuring pulse audio for the user and the script for switching audio.

 ### 1) Creating udev rules for the bluetooth headphone